A causal framework for distribution generalization: Transforming causal models

 \section{Transforming causal models}

-As illustrated in Remark~\ref{rem:model}, our framework is able to model cases where causal relations between the observed variables are given explicitly, e.g., by an SCM.
-The key insight is that most of these causal relations can be absorbed by the hidden confounding $H$ on which we make few restrictions.
-To show how this can be done in a general setting, let us consider the following SCM
+As illustrated in Remark~\ref{rem:model}, our framework can also be applied in situations where training and test distributions are generated from an SCM with a different structure than~\eqref{eq:SCMmodelreduced}.
+Below, we show that a general class of SCMs can be transformed into our reduced setting.
+To this end, assume the true underlying causal structure is given by the SCM

+where, as before, $f,g,w,h_1$ and $h_2$ are measurable functions.
+First, we show how to transform the above SCM into the reduced form \eqref{eq:SCMmodelreduced} without changing the induced observational distribution.
+In Appendix~\ref{sec:int_type}, we then discuss how to transform interventions in \eqref{eq:SCM_full_causal} to interventions in the reduced model.

-Assume that this SCM is uniquely solvable in the sense that there exists a unique function $F$ such that $(A, H, X, Y)=F(\ep_A,\ep_H,\ep_X,\ep_Y)$ almost surely, see \cite{Bongers2016b} for more details.
+Throughout this appendix, we assume that~\eqref{eq:SCM_full_causal} is uniquely solvable in the sense that there exists a unique function $F$ such that $(A, H, X, Y)=F(\ep_A,\ep_H,\ep_X,\ep_Y)$ almost surely, see \cite{Bongers2016b} for more details.
 Denote by $F_X$ the coordinates of $F$ that correspond to the $X$ variable (i.e., the coordinates from $r+q+1$ to $r+q+d$).
-Assume further that there exist functions $\tilde{g}$ and $\tilde{h}_2$ such that
+We further assume that there exist functions $\tilde{g}$ and $\tilde{h}_2$ such that

-This decomposition is not always possible, but it exists in the following settings, for example: (i) \emph{There are no $A$ variables.} As discussed in Section~\ref{sec:modeling_int_ind_distr} our framework also works if no $A$ variables exist.
-In these cases, the additive decomposition \eqref{eq:linear_decomposition_inverse} becomes trivial. (ii) \emph{There are further constraints on the full SCM.} The additive decomposition \eqref{eq:linear_decomposition_inverse} holds if, for example, $w$ is a linear function or $A$ only enters the structural assignments of covariates $X$ which have at most $Y$ as a descendant.
+This decomposition is not always possible, but it exists in the following settings, for example: (i) \emph{There are no $A$ variables.} In these cases, the additive decomposition \eqref{eq:linear_decomposition_inverse} becomes trivial. (ii) \emph{There are further constraints on the original SCM.} The additive decomposition \eqref{eq:linear_decomposition_inverse} holds if, for example, $w$ is a linear function or $A$ only enters the structural assignments of covariates $X$ which have at most $Y$ as a descendant.